arnavgautam/TreeHacks2015/HOLs/HOL-WebServiceAndIdentity/HOL.md

 	</system.serviceModel>
 	````

 	>**Note:** Here we are changing the metadata retrieval to take place on https simply because it is good practice.
-It is by no means a Windows Azure-specific requirement; we may do the same on-premises.
+It is by no means a Microsoft Azure-specific requirement; we may do the same on-premises.

 1. Also update the **Mex endpoint** to use the **mexHttpsBinding** binding (note the "s"):